jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-line-array/readme.md

 ### Vision

-* To make the design and creation of CC cutouts as easy as slicing a pie
+* To make the design and creation of CNC cutouts as easy as slicing a pie

 ## Features